I've wanted to fly Turkish Airlines business class for years.

 Take a second to appreciate the minaret-shaped salt and pepper shakers.
 Adorable.

-Within a few minutes of my last bites, a flight attendant took away the main platter and promptly brought back my breakfast entree: a cheese and tomato omelette, complete with some sauteed mushrooms and a grilled tomato.
-As far as airplane omelettes go, it was quite good – though not the best I’ve ever eaten in the air.
+Within a few minutes of my last bites, a flight attendant took away the main platter and promptly brought back my breakfast entree: a cheese and tomato omelet, complete with some sauteed mushrooms and a grilled tomato.
+As far as airplane omelets go, it was quite good – though not the best I've ever eaten in the air.

 I had a glass of champagne as well as an orange juice with breakfast.
 It wouldn't shock me to find out the orange juice was fresh-squeezed – it's darn good.

 The whole meal took about an hour or so, after which flight attendants hurried through the cabin to turn down seats for travelers to get some shut eye.
 After four hours of rock-solid sleep, I woke up to work and ordered a few coffees.
 The cappuccino was nothing to write home about, but the Turkish Coffee was outstanding as always.

 As people woke up throughout the flight, flight attendants occasionally came through the cabin offering snacks like sandwiches or cake.
 But I saved my appetite for lunch: A far more intricate affair than breakfast, spread out over several courses with more of the flair I was expecting.